Eastern margin of the Sea of Japan: Plate tectonics

 The Sea of Japan represents a back-arc basin that formed via geological rifting of continental crust from the late Oligocene to middle Miocene (28–13 million years ago).
 The Sea of Japan can be divided into sub-basins; the Japan Basin, Yamato Basin and Tsushima Basin.
 Seafloor spreading in the Sea of Japan was restricted to the Japan Basin and ceased by the middle Miocene.

 Following the end of seafloor spreading, its eastern margin experienced weak compression between 10 and 3.5 million years ago.
 Crustal shortening has been ongoing in the eastern margin and back-arc region of the Northeastern Japan Arc since 3.5 million years ago.
 This deformation is attributed to east–west compressive forces, forming fold and thrust belts along the eastern margin.
 The southern margin was subjected to north–south or northwest–southeast compression about 8–5 million years ago.
 Presently, the southern margin hosts mainly strike-slip faults.

-The margin is located at the boundary marking the Amurian and Okhotsk plates.
+The margin is located at the boundary marking the Amurian and Okhotsk microplates.
 Oceanic lithosphere from the Sea of Japan located on the Amurian Plate converges with the Japanese archipelago on the Okhotsk Plate.
 A Wadati–Benioff zone which is evidence for subduction, is absent in the zone, hence subduction is doubtful.
 However, it may be an incipient eastward-dipping subduction zone.
 In 1983, it was proposed that subduction along the eastern margin commenced about 1–2 million years ago.